 Goodyear Police investigating after surveillance video captures man forcing woman into car

-In a statement, police say the incident happened near Litchfield Road and the I-10.
-At around 2:00 a.m. on July 25, a business in the area called police to report a suspicious incident that was captured by a security camera,
+In a statement, police say the incident happened near Litchfield Road and Interstate 10.
+At around 2:00 a.m. on July 25, a business in the area called police to report a suspicious incident that was captured by a security camera.

 "A male driver exited the vehicle, approached the female on the sidewalk, grabbed her from behind, lifting her off the ground as she resisted him.
 The male carried the female to the vehicle and placed her in the front passenger seat, then drove away," read a portion of the statement.

-Note: UPDATE: On July 26, Lisa Berry of the Goodyear Police Department stated,"The subject of the “possible kidnapping video” released yesterday has been accounted for and is safe.
-Detectives continue to interview persons of interest and another update will come out once more details are known."